mvolkmann/blog/src/prolog.md

 ```

 The Scryer Prolog top level supports pressing the `a` key after
-entering a question to output all possible solutions instead of
+entering a query to output all possible solutions instead of
 outputting them one at a time as is done when the `;` key is pressed.

 ### GNU Prolog